Dough and Dynamite

 Dough and Dynamite is a 1914 American comedy silent film made by Keystone Studios starring Charlie Chaplin.

 Plot

-The story involves Chaplin and Chester Conklin working as waiters at a restaurant.
-Charlie is especially inept and his comic carelessness enrages the customers.
+Two waiters are working at a restaurant.
+One is especially inept and his comic carelessness enrages the customers.
 The workers in the restaurant's bakery go on strike for more pay, but are fired by the unsympathetic proprietor.
-Charlie is put to work in the bakery where his lack of skills upsets his boss and co-worker Chester Conklin.
+He is then put to work in the bakery where his lack of skills upsets his boss and co-worker, Jacques.
 Meanwhile, the vengeful strikers have arranged to smuggle a loaf of bread concealing a stick of dynamite into the bakery.
-During a free-for-all involving Charlie, Chester, and their boss, the dynamite dramatically explodes.
-At the end of the film, Charlie emerges groggily from a pile of sticky dough.
+During a free-for-all involving them and their boss, the dynamite dramatically explodesand he emerges groggily from a pile of sticky dough.